safe-global/safe-docs/pages/safe-core-sdk/protocol-kit/reference.md

 - The `contractNetworks` property

-  If the Safe contracts are not deployed to your current network, the `contractNetworks` property will be required to point to the addresses of the Safe contracts previously deployed by you.
+  If the Safe contracts aren't deployed to your current network, the `contractNetworks` property will be required to point to the addresses of the Safe contracts previously deployed by you.

   ```typescript
   import { ContractNetworksConfig } from '@safe-global/protocol-kit'